“Schools are required to monitor and report

 The school actively encourages full attendance at all times throughout the school year.
 If your child is due to be absent through ill health, you must inform the main school office before 9.15 a.m. on the first day of absence, otherwise it will be recorded as unauthorised.
 We have a duty to monitor children’s attendance very closely throughout the school year and any causes of concern will be reported to the Attendance Improvement Team (AIT) .

-Mrs Gilyeat is our school Attendance Officer, her role is to support those children and families who have issues with attendance and punctuality.
-She works with families and identifies methods of improving the child’s attendance.
+Mr. Murphy is our school Attendance Officer, his role is to support those children and families who have issues with attendance and punctuality.
+He works with families and identifies methods of improving the child’s attendance.
 Where there is no clear improvement in a child’s attendance, the family will be referred to the local authority for further action.

 Leave of absence (medical and holidays)

 Regular attendance and punctuality at school is essential for every child.
 Any request for leave of absence must be made prior to the event and must be for exceptional circumstances.
 Evidence will be required to support any term time leave of absence.
 Holidays are not classed as exceptional circumstances.
 If permission from the head teacher is not requested for a leave of absence during term time, children will be given an unauthorised absence and parents may face a potential fine for continued high levels of absence.